mahdi-morovati/dotnet-ecommerce/Readme.md

 (productAgg)

 3- in ShopManagement.Application.Contracts create Product folder
-the application contract in fact is a place to define application interfaces. that is(that's) mean this classes are DTO class.
+the application contract in fact is a place to define application interfaces. that is(that's) mean these classes are DTO class.

 * create CreateProduct class